LizzyMcCalder/lizzymccalder.github.io/_posts/2017-06-08-first-post.md

 ---
 layout: default
-title: "Second post"
+title: "First post"
 date: 2017-06-15
 ---

-# Second post!
+# First post!

 Well.
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.